 To board or re-board your boat, ensure to follow the proper steps to avoid injury.
-The ladder is located under a lid on the swim platform.
-Lift the latch to free the ladder and unhook the bungee strap holding the telescoping ladder together.
-Pull on the last rung to extend the ladder out the entire way before placing your weight on it.
+The ladder is located under the swim platform.
+Push the ladder inward towards the boat and lift it over the metal hooks holding it down.
+Slide the ladder out until it is as far aft as it will go.
+Pull outward to extend the ladder the entire way before placing your weight on it.
 Using the grab bar at the top of the ladder, carefully climb to enter the boat.
 Remember to stow the ladder before starting the engine.
-To stow the ladder, lift it up and push the rungs into each other until the bungee strap can be used to secure the ladder then place it back under the lid and snap the lid closed.
+To stow the ladder, life it up and push the rungs into each other and slide the ladder in until it can be secured with the hook.
+The add-on swim platform is designed for people to exit and enter the boat to and from the water.
+The maximum weight capacity is 300lbs.
+The platform is not for storing gear or personal equipment.